RubixML/ML/README.md

 ##### Additional Methods:

-Return the *c* computed centroids of the training data:
+Return the centroids computed from the training set:
 ```php
 public centroids() : array
 ```